AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page01.md

 Let’s start by looking at the dataset.
 It includes season-level football stats for Clemson University across many years.
 Here's what some of the columns represent:

-  • W and L – Wins and Losses in a season
+  - W and L – Wins and Losses in a season

-  • SRS – Simple Rating System (how strong the team was)
+  - SRS – Simple Rating System (how strong the team was)

-  • SOS – Strength of Schedule (how tough the season was)
+  - SOS – Strength of Schedule (how tough the season was)

-  • AP_Pre, CFP_High, AP_Post – National rankings at different times of the season
+  - AP_Pre, CFP_High, AP_Post – National rankings at different times of the season

-  • Pct – Win Percentage (this is what we’ll try to predict!)
+  - Pct – Win Percentage (this is what we’ll try to predict!)

-Before we continue, discuss the following questions with your class:
+**Before we continue, discuss the following questions with your class:**

-  • What do you notice about how different seasons performed?
+   - What do you notice about how different seasons performed?

-  • What types of stats might influence a team’s winning percentage?
+   - What types of stats might influence a team’s winning percentage?

-  • Which stats would a coach or scout care most about?
+   - Which stats would a coach or scout care most about?

 Now, download the dataset and open up a Jupyter notebook.
 Type the following code into the first code block